 Students who have been with me for several years will know that when I ask them "What is the most important aspect of music?", the answer I want is "Rhythm".
 We can have wrong notes, we can miss dynamics, but if the rhythm is off...?
 Well, that's a problem.
 So let's find out how to fix it.

 Reading is one of the foundational aspects of music lessons, but the learning process doesn't always go as smoothly as we hope.
 In these articles, discover my tried-and-tested tactics for turning your students into fantastically fluent readers.

 Ah, aural work.
-Too often it's relegated to the last few minutes of a lesson before an exam, but it can so much more than that.
+Too often it's relegated to the last few minutes of a lesson before an exam, but it can (and should!) be so much more than that.
 Make ear training and singing a regular part of your lessons, and your students will reap the benefits for years to come.

 Scales!
 My favourite part of every piano lesson.
 Seriously, I'm not joking.
 If you learn the magic of teaching scales in varied ways and employing improvisation techniques to bring them to life – you can learn to love 'em too.

 Chords are the foundation of much of the music students are listening to today, and they shouldn't be the exclusive property of guitarists.
 Young pianists can be the life of the singalong party too if we give them these skills.

 Yuck.
 If there's one part of music theory that's hard to put a bow on it's all the rules, conventions and traditions that go into writing music notation accurately.
 But this stuff can be a really valuable step towards comprehensive understanding...and we can make it fun, I promise.

 Fortissississihuh?
 Allewhatnow?
 If your students tongues are tied up in the Italian, help them come to grips with the beautiful language of our music vocabulary using these fun and creative ideas.